tingerlingerr/DigiPotX9C/Readme.md

 --
 - Verifies pin connection for ESP32 (very imp).
 - Considers the fact a user may want to increase wiper position by more than 1 position a time.
-- Minimally written library balancing speed of operation, and reliability & ease of use.</br>
+- Minimally written library balancing speed of operation, and reliability & ease of use.

-:grey_exclamation:_FUTURE WORK_ : This library will also house an easy-to-use bluetooth and wifi connectivity option.
-It will also be connected to ROS1 using rosserial, and ROS2 using microros, over USB or WiFi.
+- (Frankly) Self-learning </br>

 ---